iyanuakin/FOOD-ORDERING-SYSTEM/README.md

 I tried to achieve these by giving direct operation options and by implementing interactive and secure ways to collect and store customer orders.

-- __Explain in a few sentences why you selected this project, and if you learned what you had hoped to learn by doing this project__
+- __Explain in a few sentences why you selected this project, and if you learned what you had hoped to learn by doing this project?__

 I selected this project based on my experience at one of my favorite local restaurants back home in Nigeria.
 They had great food but there were a lot of challenges while trying to buy food during the rush-hour period.